sudeep71/RNA_Seq_Tutorial/docs/02_process_overview.rst

 Process Overview
 =================

-- Please take a look at Fig 1.
-The whole exercise is going to be divided into various parts
+- The whole exercise is going to be divided into various parts

 1) Data retrieval, quality checking, and trimming.
 2) Mapping